stacs-srg/valipop/docs/usage/guides/docker.md

 ### 3. Execution

 Docker runs everything in an isolated environment.
-To ensure we can handle Valipop's input and output, we need to link directories on the computer to directories within the container.
+To ensure we can handle ValiPop's input and output, we need to link directories on the computer to directories within the container.

 In our case, we will want to link the following directories to the container:

 - `./src` to `/app/src`
   - To access the config file and input distributions
 - `./results` to `/app/results`
-  - To receiv the results
+  - To receive the results

 Therefore we can run the container with the following command to bind the directories